NethermindEth/Forta-Agents/OlympusDAO-Agent-Suit/DepositsAndWithdrawals/README.md

     - `value`: Value in OHM

 - olympus-treasury-5-2
-  - Fired when a high withdrawal occurs
+  - Fired when a high withdrawal occurssudo docker rmi $(sudo docker images -a -q) -f
   - Severity is always set to "info"
   - Type is always set to "suspicious"
   - Metadata contains: